Solve/Next

 Anchor Partner—European Rail & Mobility Infrastructure

 ALSTOM is building the infrastructure that the next version of European mobility runs on.
-As a current Solve Next partner—with an active Think Wrong programme delivered in Paris—ALSTOM brings both the institutional depth and the direct industry access that anchors the programme’s fieldwork.
+As a current Solve Next partner—with an active Think Wrong program delivered in Paris—ALSTOM brings both the institutional depth and the direct industry access that anchors the program’s fieldwork.

 NS – Dutch National Rail